janekj2727/ipelet-measurement/README.md

 This is an ipelet for [Ipe](https://ipe.otfried.org/) which enables you to measure distances and angles (select: `Ipelets→Measurement→Measure distances and angles`).
 Meanwhile it works only if the primary selection is a polyline or other polygonal path.
 The length unit can be set by creating a line of desired unit length (typically using the predefined grid) and then selecting `Ipelets→Measurement→Set unit`.
 Otherwise, points are used as a default unit.

 Distances can be displayed as labels (dimensions) to the right, left, below or above the respective line segments (select: `Ipelets→Measurement→Mark distances WHERE`, where `WHERE` is either right, left, below or above).
+Number format can be changed by changing the global variable `FORMAT` on line 55 in `measurement.lua`.
+Distance between line and label can be changed by modifying the global variable `DISTANCE` on line 56 in `measurement.lua`.

 Any tips, bug reports, feature requests and other contributions are welcome.